Heat Stress and Heat-Related Illness Prevention

 Heatstroke is caused by overexposure to extreme heat and a breakdown of the body's heat-regulating mechanisms.
 In the initial and most crucial stage of diagnosing heat stroke, a victim will exhibit an altered mental status, such as disorientation or confusion.
 This altered consciousness is the key to diagnosing heat stroke.
 All heat stroke victims will exhibit an altered mental state; this is not true for those suffering from heat exhaustion or extreme sunburn.

-Victims of heat stroke often have hot, dry and flushed skin, a rapid heartbeat and abnormally high body temperature (i.e., a rectal temperature of 105.8°F).
-They may appear confused or lose consciousness entirely.
+Victims of heat stroke often have hot, dry and flushed skin, a rapid heartbeat and abnormally high body temperature (i.e., a rectal temperature of 105.8°F or an oral temperature of 104.8 °F).
+The victim may appear confused or lose consciousness entirely.
 If body temperature is too high, death can occur.

 Heat stroke is an extreme medical emergency requiring immediate medical attention.
 Until medical assistance is available, the victim should be cooled rapidly by placing him/her in a shaded area, submersing them in a cool bath or wrapping them in wet sheets.
 Air movement around the individual should be increased to improve evaporative cooling.

 Another cooling method is to spray the victim with lukewarm water and fan the individual with a towel.
 The water evaporating from the skin will help cool the victim quickly.
 During the cooling process, the victim must be continuously monitored to prevent shivering.
-Once a victim's rectal temperature is reduced to 102.2°F, cooling methods should be stopped.
+Once a victim's rectal temperature is reduced to 102.2°F (oral temperature of 101.2 °F), cooling methods should be stopped.